el10savio/crdts-for-fun-and-profit/crdts.md

 CRDTs have interesting properties which enable nodes to converge eventually to the expected value.
 Nodes "converge" to the right value by leading in a direction of operation.
 An example of convergence is a site visitors counter where the count always increases and does not decrease.
 Where two site counters tracking the same site have conflicting values, they then get in sync and converge to the right value by both setting their counts to the maximum value, thus moving forward and converging.

 Some other properties of CRDTs are associativity where the order of operations does not matter, since associativy guarantees that irrespective of the order, the result of the operations would still be the same value.
-Idemotency is another property which guarantess that even if there are duplicate operations sent multiple times to the node, it still leads to the same result in the node due to idempotency of the underlying CRDT data type.
+Idemotency is another property which guarantees that even if there are duplicate operations sent multiple times to the node, it still leads to the same result in the node due to idempotency of the underlying CRDT data type.
 Some examples of intersting CRDTs are:

 ***GCounter CRDT***
  GCounters abbreviated as grow-only counters are CRDT counters modified to only increment the count in it and becomes consistent across nodes in a cluster having replicated the counter.
 They work by setting a value that only increases and during a conflict merge to a value of the maximum count.